dot-product/dot-product.github.io/about.md

 ---
 ### Summary

-Venkatesh is computer science professional working as Data Scinece Engineer.
+Venkatesh is a computer science professional, currently working as Data Scinece Engineer.
 He has more than 3 years of industry experience in various domians of data science.
-I received master degree in data science from IIIT-Delhi and Deep Learning specialisation from Deep Learning.ai.
+He received master degree in data science from IIIT-Delhi and Deep Learning specialisation from Deep Learning.ai.
 His research interests include algorithms performance optimisation, Applied Machine Learning and Distributed Systems.

 ### Work Experience